 Places will be allocated in accordance with the admission criteria listed below, in order, in each category:

-’Looked after’ means all those currently in the care of or accommodated by a Local Authority under the terms of the Children Act 1989 and children who were previously in the care of or accommodated by a Local Authority but immediately after being looked after, became subject to an adoption, residence or special guardianship order.
+- Relevant *‘Looked after’ and previously *‘Looked after’ children 'Looked after’ means all those currently in the care of or accommodated by a Local Authority under the terms of the Children Act 1989 and children who were previously in the care of or accommodated by a Local Authority but immediately after being looked after, became subject to an adoption, residence or special guardianship order.

-- Children from within the parish whose parents habitually worship at any of the four square parish churches
+- Siblings of pupils already attending Cutnall Green at time of admission.
+Children from within the parish whose parents habitually worship at any of the four square parish churches.
+Children from outside the parish whose parents habitually worship at any of the four square parish churches

-3. Children living closest to the school.
+- Children living closest to the school.
 The distance will be measured in a straight line between home and school, measuring from mid-point of the property to the main pedestrian entrance of the school on School Lane

-- other faiths and wish to have their child attend a school with a religious standin
+- Children who themselves or parents are practising members of other Anglican churches other faiths and wish to have their child attend a school with a religious standing other denominations.

 A) Under criteria 2, 3, 4, 5 and 6, a letter is required from the minister, vicar or priest, in support of the application.
 The Governing Body would expect regular attendance to be normally at least twice a month for a minimum period of six months prior to the application.
 The letter MUST be attached to the Cutnall Green School application form.
 Failure to do so will invalidate the application using these criteria.

 B) A child is a sibling if they are a full or half brother or sister, they are an adoptive brother or sister or they are children of the same household.
 A parent includes all of those people, including carers, who have parental responsibility for a child as set out in the Children Act 1989.

 C) If the child is currently attending the Cutnall Green pre school, the application must still be made for entry into the school as detailed in the section on Applications.